cgruver/cgruver/pages/home-lab/worker-nodes.md

 You will need another NUC like the one that you used to build the initial lab.
 Like before, it will need at least 4 cores, 1TB NVMe, and 64GB of RAM.

-1. First, make sure that you have DNS A and PTR records for the new host.
-The DNS configuration that we set up previously included three KVM hosts, kvm-host01, kvm-host02, and kvm-host03.
-So, let's assume that this host is going to be `kvm-host02`.

 1. Update the helper scripts for this project:

    ```bash